 The term originally coined to describe manually operated pokie machines that worked by pulling a lever.
-These are the type of machines formerly associated with Leagues and RSL Clubs in Australia, as they were the first type of pokie to appear here.

 The ‘line’ along which a winning combination of symbols needs to be lined up.
 These are set out on the game’s paytable and can be horizontal or diagonal (but not vertical), or in the case of video pokies, laid out much more elaborately.